 Today, he serves on the non-profit boards for African Children’s Schools and Shepherds of Wildlife Society™.

 Tony Bynum is a photographer and conservationist.
 Tony has produced images used on over 300 magazine and books covers.
 Hundreds of his images are seen annually in national advertisements, annual reports, books covers, art galleries, and dozens of outdoor publications.

 He has traveled the world shooting images for some of the biggest brands in the outdoor space.
 As a conservationist, Tony regularly works with nonprofit organizations, collaborates on documentaries and speaks around the country on conservation, photography and the business of photography.
-Tony is the current president of the Professional Outdoor Median Association (POMA).
+Tony is a past-president of the Professional Outdoor Median Association (POMA).